- Amplify the collective patient voice in the Still’s disease community by bridging the SJIA and AOSD continuum.

 Shalla Newton, MSN, RN, NE-BC

-Shalla is a nurse specializing in rare and orphan diseases with expertise in autoimmune, autoinflammatory, and immune-mediated diseases.
-Shalla’s tenure spans 19 years toggling among the biopharma, biotech and nonprofit advocacy sectors.
-Her leadership roles have been in disease and treatment education/awareness, patient and organizational advocacy, medical affairs, research, global policy, and healthcare outcomes.
+Shalla is a cross-functional leader with a nursing background specializing in rare and orphan diseases.
+Her therapeutic areas of expertise are autoimmune, autoinflammatory, immune-mediated, neurology, and genetic diseases.
+Shalla’s tenure spans 19 years as a leader and conduit among biopharma, biotech, nonprofit advocacy organizations, and global government affairs.
+Her leadership roles have been in both direct patient care & disease education, patient and organizational advocacy, patient & community engagement/outreach, patient access, market/channel access, medical affairs, research, global policy, medical communications, and government/public affairs.

-Shalla’s passion in rare and complex disease research and treatment emerged long before she had to quarterback her own complex care with two rare diseases.
+Shalla’s passion in rare, orphan, and complex diseases emerged long before she had to quarterback her own complex care with two rare diseases.
 Years prior to her own rare diagnostic journey, Shalla was advocating for her pediatric patients and their families with rare/orphan and complex diseases in direct patient care.
+She shares her passion and expertise in navigating a healthcare system never designed to treat rare and complex patients (families).
+She recognizes advocacy surpasses the patient voice and never remains static, but is rather strategic in implementation and sustainability.

 From 2018-2020, Shalla left her leadership role with a rare disease biopharma company to focus fulltime on the completion of her graduate nursing work with Johns Hopkins University.
-During her graduate work, she built an extensive tenure of accomplishments, such as publications with top experts/opinion leaders, consulted with clinical-stage & commercial rare disease companies curating dossiers and FDA/NIH grant proposals, presented nationally at rare disease conferences, and co-founded Still’s Disease, the 411 allowing for partnerships with the top advocacy organizations.
+During her graduate work, she built an extensive tenure of accomplishments, such as publications with top experts/opinion leaders, consulted with clinical-stage & commercial rare disease companies curating dossiers and FDA/NIH grant proposals, presented nationally at rare disease conferences, and co-founded Still’s Disease, the 411 allowing for partnerships with the top advocacy organizations and being a resource for patients.

 In addition to her roles as co-founder, author and management of content, Shalla directs key thought leader and stakeholder engagements.
 She also curates Still’s Disease, the 411 content for clinical organizations as a licensed nurse.
 See more of Shalla’s story here